-Since the 2015 Xi-Obama summit where the two sides reached an understanding to reduce cyber economic espionage, Chinese cyber actions have shifted.
-Although the overall level of activity appears to be unabated, the Chinese seem to have moved toward more focused attacks mounted from new sites.
+Given the difficulties of attribution, country of origin should not necessarily be conflated with perpetrator, but forensic efforts have associated at least one Chinese military unit with cyber intrusions, albeit many years ago.52 Since the 2015 Xi-Obama summit where the two sides reached an understanding to reduce cyber economic espionage, Chinese cyber actions have shifted.
+The overall level of activity appears to be unabated, but the Chinese seem to have moved toward more focused attacks mounted from new sites.

 China's cyber-espionage efforts are often aimed at economic targets, reflecting the much more holistic Chinese view of both security and information.
-Rather than creating an artificial dividing line between military security and civilian security, much less information, the PLA plays a role in supporting both aspects and seeks to obtain economic IP as well as military electronic information.
+Rather than creating an artificial dividing line between military security and civilian security, much less information, the PLA plays a role in supporting both aspects and seeks to obtain economic intellectual property as well as military electronic information.

 This is not to suggest that the PLA has not emphasized the military importance of cyber warfare.
-Chinese military writings since the 1990s have emphasized a fundamental transformation in global military affairs (shijie junshi gaige).
+Chinese military writings since the 1990s have emphasized a fundamental transformation in global military affairs.
 Future wars will be conducted through joint operations involving multiple services rather than through combined operations focused on multiple branches within a single service.
 These future wars will span not only the traditional land, sea, and air domains, but also outer space and cyberspace.
-The latter two arenas will be of special importance because warfare has shifted from an effort to establish material dominance (characteristic of Industrial Age warfare) to establishing information dominance (zhi xinxi quan).
+The latter two arenas will be of special importance because warfare has shifted from an effort to establish material dominance (characteristic of Industrial Age warfare) to establishing information dominance.
 This is due to the rise of the information age and the resulting introduction of information technology into all areas of military operations.

 Consequently, according to PLA analysis, future wars will most likely be "local wars under informationized conditions."
 That is, they will be wars in which information and information technology will be both widely applied and a key basis of victory.
 The ability to gather, transmit, analyze, manage, and exploit information will be central to winning such wars: The side that is able to do these things more accurately and more quickly will be the side that wins.
-This means that future conflicts will no longer be determined by platform-versus-platform performance and not even by system against system (xitong).
-Rather, conflicts are now clashes between rival arrays of systems of systems (tixi).42
+This means that future conflicts will no longer be determined by platformversus-platform performance and not even by system against system.
+Rather, conflicts are now clashes between rival arrays of systems of systems.53